Trump Seizes On Soggy Paper Straws As Campaign Issue: 'Make Straws Great Again'

 paper straws are terrible. i want my milkshake to taste like milkshake and not disintegrated newspaper. @ me, i'm ready— Sacha Haworth (@sachalouise) July 15, 2019

-(Full disclosure: This journalist, and many others, have also often tweeted about plastic straw grievances).
+(Full disclosure: This journalist, and many others, have also often tweeted about paper straw grievances).

 This also isn't the first time that efforts to make disposable dinnerware greener have been used as a political cudgel.
 After Democrats flipped the House in 2006, House Speaker Nancy Pelosi pushed to phase out styrofoam in the Capitol cafeterias, bringing in "corn-based, compostable dishes and utensils," according to The Hill.
 But when Republicans won back the House in 2010, they brought back the non-recyclable styrofoam.